 14 Day Marketing Challenge

-I got the hair-brained idea for the 14 Day Marketing Challenge while watching a SCORE live webinar.
+I got the hair-brained idea for the 14 Day Marketing Challenge while watching a live small business webinar.
 I spend hours and hours each week actually DOING marketing, but I also spend hours each week GIVING that marketing information away!
-So how can I do that on a larger scale and maybe help way more folks; outside of SCORE?
+So how can I do that on a larger scale and maybe help way more folks?

 As a certified SCORE mentor, I have the chance to coach startups, growing and scaling businesses, and even those who learn they shouldn’t have started a business…just yet.
 And the one question that ALWAYS comes up is “What marketing should we do?”
 Regardless of your industry or niche, marketing probably is going to be important to the success of your business.